The Added Value of a Financial Advisor

 - Wealth management entails making regular changes to your portfolio to help reduce risk, and when you’re ready to withdraw, you can do it in such a way to help limit the taxes you’ll pay.

-Further, although every advisor has the ability to add this value, the extent of the value will vary based on your unique situation and the way the assets are actually managed, versus how they could have been managed.
+Further, although every advisor can add this value, the extent of the value will vary based on your unique situation and the way the assets are actually managed, versus how they could have been managed.
 Advisor’s alpha principles call for advisors to meet your individual needs.

-- The biggest value your advisor can provide is behavioral coaching.
+- The greatest value your advisor can provide is behavioral coaching.

 - This is most important during market turbulence, when you may feel the need to abandon your asset allocation and move to cash, for example.